ClintKan/CloudSec-TF/README.md

 ## IMMEDIATE FIXES IMPLEMENTED

-The three most critical vulnerabilities labeled “CRITICAL” were addressed immediately, while the remaining vulnerabilities are recommended for prompt resolution based on their urgency levels.
+The three most critical vulnerabilities labeled “**_CRITICAL_**” were addressed immediately, while the remaining vulnerabilities are recommended for prompt resolution based on their urgency levels.

 ## MOVING FORWARD